 Love, like faith, is beyond logic or rationale.
 It is the very thing that propels us to grow, transform and make the impossible possible.
 I am not sure if faith can move mountains but I am certain that if the stream of love is gushing from your heart, you can move the entire universe.
-The tale of Nachiketa in Katha Upanishad or of Savitri in Mahabharata is indicative of, if not a testament to, such human potential.
+The tale of Nachiketa in the Katha Upanishad or of Savitri in the Mahabharata is indicative of, if not a testament to, such human potential.
 What is love, though?
 Does it simply begin or end with having intense feelings for someone you care about?

 Recently, I read the touching story of a woman in Life’s Amazing Secrets by Gaur Gopal Das.
 Here it is in my own words because I found it too beautiful to just quote verbatim.

-Lata Khare, a 65-year-old woman, and her husband practically lived below the poverty line in a small village in Maharashtra.
+Lata Khare, a 65-year-old woman, and her husband lived practically below the poverty line in a small village in Maharashtra.
 After marrying off their three daughters, they worked as farmhands to survive on daily wages.
 One morning her husband felt uneasy on account of some infection he seemed to have developed.
 The medical professional in the village referred them to a hospital in the city.
-Let alone treatment, they had no money to even travel to the location or pay the doctor’s fee.
+Let alone for treatment, they had no money to even travel to the location or pay the doctor’s fee.
 Somehow managing to borrow just enough to scrape through, the worried couple travelled to Baramati to get Lata’s husband checked.

-Several hours, some preliminary tests and a few hundred rupees later, finally when their turn came, the doctor examined the old man as Lata waited outside with abated breath hoping for a good news.
+Several hours, some preliminary tests and a few hundred rupees later, finally when their turn came, the doctor examined the old man as Lata waited outside with bated breath hoping for good news.
 Much to her dismay though, the doctor recommended a whole lot of new tests costing a few thousand rupees.
 There was no way they could arrange that sort of money.
 Teary-eyed, she pleaded for some way out but the hospital or the doctor couldn’t be of more help.

 It was already late afternoon by now and they had to get back to their village.
 Dejected and hopeless, they looked at each other, fearing that they might not be together for long.
-Following brief moments of denial and disbelief, they realized that they hadn’t eaten anything since morning nor had a glass of water.
+Following brief moments of denial and disbelief, they realized that they hadn’t eaten anything since the morning nor had they drunk a glass of water.

 While walking back to the bus stop, they stopped by a street vendor who was selling samosas.
 She pulled out a little handkerchief where she had tied some tens of rupees and ordered two samosas.
 The vendor handed her one on a piece of newspaper.
 Smeared with oil and sauce, the paper read “Baramati Marathon Tomorrow”.
-Apparently, a marathon was on the cards just the next day and it carried a prize money of Rs.
+Apparently, a marathon was on the cards just the next day and it carried with it, prize money of Rs.
 5000.

 “I’m running this marathon,” she said to her husband.